 Best Travel Options

-There are 2 daily trains from Chicago to Madison.
-Traveling by train from Chicago to Madison usually takes around 4 hours and 21 minutes, but the fastest Amtrak train can make the trip in 3 hours and 20 minutes.
+12 trains operate daily from Chicago to Madison.
+The train trip from Chicago to Madison is usually about 5 hours and 18 minutes long.
+However, traveling on the fastest Amtrak train can get you there in as little as 3 hours and 15 minutes.

 |Distance||122 mi (197 km)|

 What is the price of a train ticket from Chicago to Madison?

 The average price for a train ticket from Chicago to Madison is $43.41, Compared to most train fares, this is an excellent price.
 By booking your trip at least 12 days in advance, you increase your chances of scoring even cheaper tickets.
 But if you wait until the day of your trip to book tickets, expect to pay $8.20 more.